Map-A-Droid/MAD-device-list/README.md

 # MAD-device-list
-List of devices known to work or not to work with the listed ROMs and Magisk versions (pass Safety Net, run Pogo along with RGC and stuff)
+Community made list of devices known to work or not to work with the listed ROMs and Magisk versions (pass SafetyNet, run PoGo along with RGC and stuff).
+If device is not listed here it does not mean it will not work - just no one reported it :)

 ## Compatible Android TV boxes:
 Further information about ATVs and how to use them can be found on the [MAD-ATV wiki](https://github.com/Map-A-Droid/MAD-ATV/wiki)